SAFEHR-data/PIXL/cli/README.md

 ```
 ### Configuration

-The `rabbitmq` and `postgress` services are configured by setting the following environment variables
+The `rabbitmq` and `postgres` services are configured by setting the following environment variables
 (default values shown):

 ```sh